 The Pulse looked at the percentage of FedGov total fiscal year obligations and compared it to just the Q4 obligations made during the respective fiscal year.
 The benefit of understanding how much is obligated in totality versus funding obligated just during Q4 can assist you in identifying how much of the funding pie is typically left for Q4, and what your actual shot is at getting a piece of the remaining bits.
-What we found was that FY14 through FY17 each averaged awarding ~69% of their funding prior to the start of Q4.
+What we found was that FY14 through FY18 each averaged obligating around 68% of their GovCon-specific discretionary funding prior to the start of Q4.
 Leaving at least an average 30% of all fiscal year funds available to GovCons for the Q4 sprint.

 The Pulse evaluated the identified “contractor type” under all Q4 awards in order to assess what type of GovCons get the most attention in Q4.
 Our findings here are not groundbreaking.
 It is no surprise that Large GovCons get the biggest percentage (more than half) of the Q4 spending budget.